yo-yo-yo-jbo/macos_gatekeeper/README.md

 python -m http.server 80
 ```

 Unfortunately (or fortunately, depending on your point of view), if will not work...
 Downloading works, extracting works, but double clicking is disabled, with *no "ignore" option*:
 ![My fake Calculator App is blocked](/fake_calc.png)

+This is the works of the `macOS Gatekeeper`, which is what I'd like to introduce today.